Requiem (TV series): Episodes

 Airdates listed as per the BBC One broadcast.
 All episodes of this series were available to view on BBC iPlayer from 2 February 2018.

 Production

 The series was filmed primarily in Wales.
 St David's Hall in Cardiff stood in for a London venue, while other scenes in the fictional town of Penllynith were filmed in Newport and Dolgellau.
 Cefntilla Court in Monmouthshire was used as the country house where Matilda stays.

+Reception

+The review aggregator website Rotten Tomatoes reported a 73% approval rating based on 22 critic reviews.
+The website's critics consensus reads, "Requiem is as much a mysterious thriller with Lynchian elements as it is a compelling character study."